World Floor Coverings

 Hardwood Care and Maintenance

-According to today’s style trends, solid and engineered hardwood flooring is popular flooring choices among our customers.
+Solid and engineered hardwood flooring are among the most popular flooring trends among our customers, so we have a ton of experience with common care & maintenance questions.
 To ensure the durability and beauty of your hardwood flooring, many of today’s manufacturers use built in scuff resistant technology to keep floors looking their very best.
 Shaw’s ScufResist™ built in hardwood floor finish, for example, protects floors from marks, scuffs and scratches that could result from everyday wear and tear.

 Protective Care and Maintenance

-At World Floorcoverings, we know well how important it is to follow a protective care and maintenance routine for your new hardwood floors.
+It's incredibly important to follow a protective care and maintenance routine for your new hardwood floors.

 - Invest in entry mats and doormats and remove all outdoor shoes before walking across your hardwood flooring.

-- To protect your hardwood floors from dents or indentations heavy furniture can leave over time, buy floor protectors.
+- To protect your hardwood floors from the dents & indentations that heavy furniture can leave over time, place floor protectors underneath each piece.

 - Everyday care and maintenance could include sweeping, vacuuming or dry moping your hardwood flooring.

-Make sure to check with your manufacturer’s care and maintenance guide, in addition to their list of approved vacuum cleaners, before caring for your flooring.
-If your new hardwood floors need more than just a dry surface clean, use a manufacturer-approved cleaning solution and follow their guidelines.
+Make sure to check with your product's official care & maintenance guide & the manufacturer's list of approved vacuum cleaners before caring for your floors.
+If your new hardwood floors need more than a dry surface clean, use a manufacturer-approved cleaning solution & follow all guidelines.